Can a website be built in less than an hour? Sure.

 What about a commercial website that meets visitors needs, is easy for a business owner to edit, costs less than $20, and is completely customizable and future-proof?
 Errr…

-I decided to find out by doing it!
+I decided to find out by doing it.
+And without taking shortcuts.
 In the video below, I’ll show you just how quickly a simple but effective commercial website can be built.
 This is a 100% complete website and this real-time video shows all the necessary steps needed to build the site.

 There’s nothing left out, no short-cuts taken, and no funny editing to make things seem quicker.
 This website build process include all the steps including:

 - Downloading and manually installing a Content Management System (WordPress) including setting up the tricky database stuff that takes a while.

 - Downloading and installing a free design theme

 - Setting up the site content: text, images, navigation, as well as SEO plugins and even a contact form!